-In 1886, Mr. Monteleone bought a 64-room hotel on the corner of Royal and Iberville streets in New Orleans’ world famous French Quarter.
-The setting was ripe for Antonio to spread his entrepreneurial wings when the nearby Commercial Hotel became available for purchase.
-That was only the beginning of an amazing historical landmark that is one of the last great family owned and operated hotels in the city.
-Since 1886, four generations of Monteleones have dedicated themselves to making their hotel what it was and still is- a sparkling jewel in the heart of the French Quarter.
+Hotel Monteleone is one of the last great family-owned-and-operated hotels in New Orleans.
+Since 1886, five generations of Monteleones have dedicated themselves to making their hotel what it was — and still is — a sparkling jewel in the heart of the French Quarter.

 September 2004